NREL-Sienna/PowerApps.jl/README.md

-# PowerSystemsApps.jl
+# PowerApps.jl

-The `PowerSystemsApps.jl` package provides tools to view and manage systems created with [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) in a web app interface like the one shown here:
+The `PowerApps.jl` package provides tools to view and manage systems created with [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) in a web app interface like the one shown here:

 ![img](image.png)